open-telemetry/opentelemetry-collector-contrib/connector/routingconnector/README.md

 - `table (required)`: the routing table for this connector.
 - `table.statement (required)`: the routing condition provided as the [OTTL] statement.
 - `table.pipelines (required)`: the list of pipelines to use when the routing condition is met.
+- `table.order (optional)`: Order will affect the priority of the statement, when the smaller the Order, the higher the priority of the statement.
 - `default_pipelines (optional)`: contains the list of pipelines to use when a record does not meet any of specified conditions.
 - `error_mode (optional)`: determines how errors returned from OTTL statements are handled.
 Valid values are `ignore` and `propagate`.
 If `ignored` is used and a statement's condition has an error then the payload will be routed to the default pipelines.
 If not supplied, `propagate` is used.
+- `match_once (optional)`: determines whether the connector matches multiple statements.
+Valid values are `true` and `false`.
+If `true` is used, then the payload will be routed to the pipeline with the lowest order.
+If not supplied, `false` is used.

 Example: